 - Serves as the starting point for an investigation, an experiment, or another form of testing

-A COMPLETE UNIT ON PROCEDURAL TEXTS
+A COMPLETE TEACHING UNIT ON WRITING PROCEDURAL TEXTS

 If students listen to classical music while studying, then they will retain more information.